scipy-conference/scipy_proceedings/papers/kapil_arya/dmtcp.rst

 inside a Python or Cython program.

 DMTCP is made accessible to Python programmers as a Python module.
-Hence, a checkpoint is executed as "import dmtcp; dmtcp.checkpoint()".
+Hence, a checkpoint is executed as ``import dmtcp; dmtcp.checkpoint()``.
 This Python module provides this and other functions to support the features of DMTCP.
 The module for DMTCP functions equally well in IPython.

 This DMTCP module implements a generalization of a saveWorkspace function, which additionally supports graphics and the distributed processes of IPython.
-In addition, at least three novel uses of DMTCP for helping debug Python are discussed.
+In addition, three novel uses of DMTCP for helping debug Python are discussed.

 1. Fast/Slow Computation --- Cython provides both traditional